 There are several types of cracked teeth.
 Some can be detected using digital X-ray machines, while others are visible to the naked eye.
 In cases where the tooth root is damaged, a root canal treatment is the most viable option.
 The nerves and vessels of the tooth will be removed, and the resulting space will be filled with gutta-percha.
 A crown or tooth filling will be used to stabilize the tooth, and it will continue to function as normal.

 If the crack is too deep for the tooth to be saved, your dentist, Dr. Shahin, will perform a tooth removal.
-There are several restorative options in this case, such as dentures, fixed partial dentures, and dental implants.
+There are several dental restorative options in this case, such as dentures, fixed partial dentures, and dental implants.
 All of these structures can restore chewing, biting, and speaking functions.